YAMAHA FJR1300 AE (2016 - 2021) Review

 Reliability & build qualityNext up: Value

 A 1298cc engine is barely breaking a sweat at 144bhp and the Yamaha FJR 1300 will churn out mile after mile without a problem if you look after it.

 High mileage shouldn't put you off a used model provided it has a good service history.

 The FJR’s biggest update is the long-awaited (and overdue) sixth gear.
-It also gets Yamaha’s new Slip and Assist clutch technology, LED lights front and rear, adaptive cornering lights for peeking round corners, a redesigned tail unit, tweaks to the dash, a new colour and the model is now set-up for the Dainese D-Air Street System.
+It also gets Yamaha’s new Slip and Assist clutch technology, LED lights front and rear, adaptive cornering lights for peeking round corners, a redesigned tail unit, a new colour and the model is now set-up for the Dainese D-Air Street System.

 The trick was to add a sixth gear to a five speed engine without changing the crank cases.
 Yamaha has done this by using helical cut gears instead of straight cut and subsequently completely redesigned the gearbox.